tino-id/hashhive.de-mod/README.md

 | `/hh auto disable` | Disable auto-send |
 | `/hh help` | Show all commands |

-**Auto-send**: When enabled, the solution is automatically sent to the server after 1.5 seconds.
+**Auto-send**: When enabled, the solution is automatically sent to the server after a random delay of 1.5-3.5 seconds.

 When the mod is disabled, it will not detect ChatGame events, solve equations, or display the countdown timer.